solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 ## Backwards Compatibility

-This feature itself does not directly introduce any breaking changes.
+This proposal itself does not directly introduce any breaking changes.
+The code introduced to migrate native programs or upgrade core BPF programs will exist off the runtime's "hot path" until it's actually used for a migration/upgrade.

-When this proposed process is used to migrate a native program to core BPF, that program will be completely backwards compatible.
+When the mechanism is used _specifically_ to migrate a native program to core BPF, the core BPF version will be more than backwards compatible.
+It must provide the exact same results as the native program it aims to replace.

-However, once a program has been migrated to core BPF, the process by which this program is upgraded will not be backward compatible.
+However, once a program has been migrated to core BPF, the process by which this program is upgraded will not be backwards compatible.
 Core contributors must follow the new process.